-Goal #6: Information & Assistance, Outreach and Community Education community's knowledge and understanding of new to decess services in the community.
-Objective 6.1 Sourcewise's Information & Awareness (I&A) Community Resource Specialists will provide in- Projected Start and End Dates Title IIIB Funded PD or C 1 Update Status 2 person and over-the-phone information and referral services for older adults, caregivers, and individuals ⊠2020-2021 □Yes with disabilities needing help.
-In-person services are provided at resource fairs or community events and ⊠2021-2022 ⊠No offer immediate access to resources and services for the older adult or family caregivers. □2022-2023 Services will include an assessment of the personal or caregiving situation and will provide the individual or family members with an individualized list of resources based on their unique situation.
+Goal #6: Information & Assistance, Outreach and Community Education community's knowledge and understanding of now to access services in the community.
+Objective 6.1 Sourcewise's Information & Awareness (I&A) Community Resource Specialists will provide in- Projected Start and End Dates Title IIIB Funded PD or C 1 Update Status 2 person and over-the-phone information and referral services for older adults, caregivers, and individuals ⊠2020-2021 □Yes .
+1 with disabilities needing help.
+In-person access to resources & referrals are provided at resource fairs ⊠2021-2022 ⊠No or community events which offers immediate access to the older adult or family caregivers. ⊠2022-2023 11, Services will include an assessment of the personal or caregiving situation and will provide the individual or family members with an individualized list of resources based on their unique situation.
 The detailed list of referrals will be available to be shared via postal mail in print format, as well as digital format by e-mail.
-Each individual or family caregiver who receives assistance will receive a follow-up phone call within 3 weeks to reassess their situation and to ensure the resources provided were able to successfully help. ☐2023-2024 (Reference Section 8-1c,4, 5, 6, 7)
+Each individual or family caregiver who receives assistance will receive a follow-up phone call within 3 weeks to reassess their situation and to ensure the resources provided were able to successfully help.
+2023-2024 (Reference Section 8-1c,4, 5, 6, 7)